guibais/seo-shell-next/README.md

 5. **Users and crawlers** see a fully SEO-optimized page that boots your SPA normally

 The user never knows Next.js is involved.
 Your SPA runs exactly as before.

 ---

+## What Runs Where

+SEO Shell is designed to be plug-and-play, but it helps to think in two clearly separated parts.

+- **Your SPA (Angular/Vue/React/Svelte/etc.)**

+  - You keep your SPA exactly as it is.
+  - You build it as static files (your dist/build folder).
+  - You host those files on static storage (R2/S3/etc.).
+  - SEO Shell does not require your SPA to use Next.js, React, or `getServerSideProps`.
+  - There is no conflict with an Angular app, because Angular is not running inside Next.js.
+Next.js only serves the generated static files.

+- **Your Next.js “SEO host” app**
+  - This is a small Next.js app whose job is to serve your SPA HTML and inject SEO server-side.
+  - This is where `getServerSideProps`, `pages/[...path].tsx`, and `createSeoShellApp` live.
+  - This app is the thing crawlers hit.

+In other words: `getServerSideProps` is not a requirement for your SPA.
+It is only used in the Next.js wrapper app.

+---